AmulyaInnovates/Block-Chain-Solidity/README.md

 ## ❓ Issues and Support

 If you encounter any bugs or issues, please [submit an issue](https://github.com/AmulyaInnovates/Block-Chain-Solidity/issues) on the GitHub repository.

-## 🔒 Privacy Policy

-For information on how we handle privacy, please read our [Privacy Policy](https://xengshi.github.io/materialYouNewTab/privacy-policy.html).

 ## 📜 License
 Copyright (C) 2024-2025 Amulya Gupta